History

 This course fulfills the following GE requirements: Social Sciences/SS

-Explores the history of the early modern world from 1000 CE to 1750 CE.
-Includes historical topics drawn from among the early modern histories of Africa, the Americas, Asia, Europe, the Middle East, and Oceania, focusing on interactions between peoples, states, and cultures.
+Explores the history of the medieval and early modern world from 1000 CE to 1750 CE.
+Includes historical topics drawn from among the medieval and early modern histories of Africa, the Americas, Asia, Europe, the Middle East, and Oceania, focusing on interactions between peoples, states, and cultures.
 Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 This course fulfills the following GE requirements: Social Sciences/SS